amitgarg/apps-flow-bookmarks/README.md

   to configure the directory where the tags file is located.
 The default value is `.vscode`

 - `codeNavigator.appsDir`
   to configure the directory where the apps are located.
+The default value is `packages/apps`.
+Set the value as empty string if you just want to create custom app names.

+- `codeNavigator.enableCustomAppNames`
+  to configure whether to allow user to enter custom app names.
+The default value is false

+- `codeNavigator.metaDir`
+  to configure the directory where the bookmarks will be saved in the respective folder of app name.
 The default value is `packages/apps`

 - `codeNavigator.diagramsDir`
   to configure the directory where the diagrams will be saved.
 The default value is `docs/flows`